wanruu/BSc-FYP/README.md

 - [ ] Adjust distance between points when showing plan in map
 - [ ] Add location mark when showing plan in map
-- [ ] diff format when displaying plan with diff type
 - [ ] improve: what if cant find closest point of current location
+- [ ] Change display of planView of bus plan
+- [ ] Take depart time into consideration

 ## GetMap